GClunies/reflekt/README.md

 **reflekt pull & reflekt dbt DEMO GIF HERE**

 **With reflekt, you can:**
-- Stop writing models and documentation for each event manually.
+- Stop manually writing dbt models and documentation for each event you track.
 Template them using
   ```bash
   reflekt dbt --name my-plan  # Templates reflekt dbt package
   ```